techqueria/website/content/english/about/_index.md

 We build Latinx-centered spaces that revolve around career advice, technical talks, mentorship, open jobs, upcoming events/conferences, speaking opportunities, and open-source.
 We come from all walks of life and believe that the diversity of our community is the most reliable asset we have.

 Our space aims to be inclusive so we invite Latinx from the regions of the Caribbean, Haiti, and Brazil as well as those who identify as Afro-Latinx or LGBTQ.
-The term Latinx is used instead of Latino because it is a gender-neutral and inclusive term.
+The term Latinx is used instead of Latino or Latina because it is a gender-neutral and inclusive term.

 We have ~3,000 members in our Slack community, ~6,000 through our newsletter, supporters on Patreon, and thousands of followers on social media through Twitter, LinkedIn, and Facebook.